yagehu/blog/content/posts/simple-dependency-injection-in-go.md

 }
 ```

-Fx enables you to struture your code nicely.
+Fx enables you to structure your code nicely.
 Handlers can reside in
 `internal/handler/` subdirectories like the hello handler in the sample app.
 All
 the handlers can then be provided to the Fx app by defining a handler module in
 `internal/handler/module.go` like so: